Function-Correcting Partition Codes: Introduction

 In a related direction, broader classes of functions have been considered.
 In \cite{RRHH2025ITW25}, the notion of locally binary functions was generalized to locally $(\rho,\lambda)$-bounded functions, and an upper bound on the redundancy of FCCs for this class was derived.
 Moreover, the authors showed that any function on $\mathbb{F}_2^k$ can be viewed as locally $(\rho,\lambda)$-bounded for appropriate choices of parameters, thereby extending the applicability of their results to a general class of functions.
 An extension of this framework to the $b$-symbol read channel was subsequently presented in \cite{VSS2025}.
 Additionally, \cite{LS2025} established an upper bound on FCC redundancy that is within a logarithmic factor of the lower bound in \cite{LBWY2023}, and proved that this lower bound is tight for sufficiently large field sizes.

-Another line of work studies function-correcting codes under alternative distance measures and channel models.
+Another line of work studies FCCs under alternative distance measures and channel models.
 In \cite{VS2025,HUR2025}, FCCs are investigated in the Lee metric, where Plotkin-type bounds are derived for general functions and explicit constructions are provided for several function classes, with optimality established in certain cases.
 The work \cite{LL2025} considers FCCs with homogeneous distance, developing redundancy bounds and constructions adapted to this setting.
 In addition, Plotkin-type bounds for FCCs over $b$-symbol read channels are studied in \cite{SR2025}.

-More recently, a related direction was explored in \cite{RRHH2025}, where the authors study function-correcting codes with data protection, aiming to protect both the computed function value and the underlying data.
-The work introduces a general framework for this joint protection requirement and derives corresponding redundancy bounds, adding another variant to the study of function-correcting codes.
+More recently, a related direction was explored in \cite{RRHH2025}, where the authors study FCCs with data protection, aiming to protect both the computed function value and the underlying data.
+The work introduces a general framework for this joint protection requirement and derives corresponding redundancy bounds, adding another variant to the study of FCCs.